pyinstaller/pyinstaller/doc/source/Manual.rst

 *Note:* LSB version 4.0 is required for successfull building of bootloader.

-On Debian- and Ubuntu-based distros, you can installa LSB 4.0 tools by adding the following repository to the sources.list file::
+On Debian- and Ubuntu-based distros, you can install LSB 4.0 tools by adding the following repository to the sources.list file::

         deb http://ftp.linux-foundation.org/pub/lsb/repositories/debian lsb-4.0 main